 - To be curious

-- To actively evaluate and make judgments about new knowledge to tests its quality, value and reliability
+- To actively evaluate and make judgements about new knowledge to tests its quality, value and reliability

 - To be able to give an evidence-based response or informed opinion in a range of contexts